What is a Wood Destroying Insect Inspection?

 A wood destroying insect inspection is an inspection carried out by a certified pest control professional for the purpose of evaluating the presence of wood destroying insects in a home.
 Wood destroying insect inspection reports are always required for VA mortgages and VA refinances and may be part of conventional refinances, HUD mortgages, or general building inspections.
 In conventional real estate transactions is not uncommon for buyers to request a wood destroying insect inspection before agreeing to purchase a property.

-What Sorts of Insects Destroy Wood in Michigan?
+What Sorts of Insects Destroy Wood in Colorado?

-Carpenter ants are the most common wood destroying insect in Michigan.
+Carpenter ants are the most common wood destroying insect in Colorado.
 Carpenter ants dig their tunnels out of moist wood.
-Powder post beetles and carpenter bees are also wood destroying insects common to Michigan.
+Powder post beetles and carpenter bees are also wood destroying insects common to Colorado.

 What Wood Destroying Inspection Consist Of?